HomoElectromagneticus/xxd-zig/README.md

 ## TODO

- - allow for capitalising the variable names in the C include style
  - allow reversing hex dumps back into "normal" files
  - see if we can't make the binary dump format faster by not using zig's print formating code and instead rolling our own